-Shin splint symptoms involve pain that comes on gradually on the inside lower part of the shinbone.
-While exercising may ease pain, it will often come back worse later in the exercise session or afterwards, with symptoms worsening the next morning.
-Bumps and swelling can also appear along the inside of the bone with redness and inflammation appearing in more severe cases.
+Shin splint typically cause pain that comes on gradually.
+This pain is usually located on the inside of the shinbone.
+Exercising may ease pain during the event, it will often come back worse during the next exercise session or after training.
+Bumps and swelling can also appear along the inside of the bone.
+Redness and inflammation can appear in more severe cases.